amukh1/Ritchie/readme.md

 > Contact me for help, because I *will* respond.
 Discord: amukh1#9613

+## A small note
+I have already developed a sequel to the language - [Ritchie++](https://github.com/amukh1/Ritchie-Plus-Plus/wiki) - which is much more stable, check it out!

 ## Prerequisites

 This project requires NodeJS (version 8 or later) and NPM.